 Gardening and fruit growing is a business that does not require large start-up capital investments and, with a reasonable approach and detailed study, pays off within the first three years.

 This business can be organized by both rural and urban residents, who can buy a plot of land outside the city at a fairly affordable price.
+Acquiring the right gardening tools and equipment can go a long way in getting the most out of your investment.
+You can explore the best garden tools for your money on BestOfMachinery to get you started.

 If you decide to engage in gardening seriously and grow fruit on a larger scale than for the family table, it is desirable to buy a plot of land from 1 hectare or more.
 In this case, you need to properly calculate your needs and understand how much land you can actually handle with the existing resources.
 You may check the existing experience all over the world like this Riviera’s lemons business.